I’m sharing a few simple but powerful tips for women entrepreneurs to build the confidence to be seen and heard.

 Something else.

 This is by far NOT an exhaustive list.
 It’s a list of random examples.
-I chose these specific ones because they’re all things I struggle with and see others struggle with doing on a regular basis, too.
+I chose these specific ones because they’re all things I struggle with and see others struggle with, too.

 By building tiny bridges at a steady pace you build momentum, which builds confidence.